 So let us begin.
 The Old Testament is a Christian term for the Jewish Bible given to and preserved by the Jews before Jesus Christ came into the world.
-The Jews deny that their Bible is an ‘old’ testament, although their Bible at Jer 31:31 plainly asserts that there will be a new covenant in due course.
-They do not acknowledge this term, calling their Hebrew Bible the Tanakh, a word composed from the first letters of the Torah (the five Books of Moses), the Navi’im (the Prophets – major and minor) and the Khetuvim (the Writings) – the three sections of the Hebrew Old Testament.
+Rabbinic Judaism denies that its Bible is an ‘old’ testament, although their Bible at Jer 31:31 plainly asserts that there will be a new covenant in due course.
+They do not acknowledge the term ‘Old’, calling their Hebrew Bible the Tanakh, a word composed from the first letters of the Torah (the five Books of Moses), the Navi’im (the Prophets – major and minor) and the Khetuvim (the Writings) – the three sections of the Hebrew Old Testament.
 The Hebrew Bible, or Tanakh, is acknowledged and adopted by Christians as the Old Testament because Jesus Christ told His apostles that the Holy Spirit would enable them Jn 16:7,13-14 to compose the Christian New Testament.
 Jesus did not write the New Testament but His Jewish followers, or disciples, wrote it during the decades after Jesus’ resurrection and ascension into heaven and it was completed in the first century AD within living memory of Jesus’ time on Earth.
 The writers used the Greek language, which was the international language at the time, just as English is the international language nowadays.
 The Old Testament had already been translated into Greek, called the Septuagint (LXX) and it is often quoted in the New Testament, to show that the New is the fulfilment of the Old.
 Thus the whole Christian Bible is a Jewish book, comprising 39 books in the Old Testament and 27 books in the New Testament – remembered with this mnemonic – 39 and 3×9 = 27.
 When quoting the Old Testament, the New Testament writers sometimes quoted the Greek translation (LXX), sometimes they translated the Hebrew Bible directly into Greek, sometimes they gave their own explanation of the Old Testament passage in their own inspired words and sometimes they simply used the Old Testament passage or a phrase in it to develop the point that they were making, just as a public speaker often does with quotations.
-Now for the summary.